 The 2013 Fifth Assessment Report (AR5) of the Intergovernmental Panel on Climate Change (IPCC) stated that “each of the last three decades has been successively warmer at the Earth’s surface than any preceding decade since 1850”.
-Data also shows that, globally, the last decade has been the warmest ever recorded - 2015 was the warmest year on record according to NASA and NOAA, and 2016 is on track to beat 2015.
+Data also shows that, globally, the last decade has been the warmest ever recorded.
+2016 was the hottest year on record.

 Adding to the evidence of direct temperature measurements, studies by independent teams of researchers indicate that the planet is undergoing one of the largest climate changes in Earth’s history, and also one of the fastest in the past 65 million years.
 Not only that, the current warming is projected to occur at a rate 10 times faster than any change over that period.